grafana/tempo/docs/sources/helm-charts/tempo-distributed/get-started-helm-charts/_index.md

 Your Helm chart values are set in the `custom.yaml` file.
 The following example `custom.yaml` file sets the storage and traces options, enables the gateway, and sets the cluster to main.
 The `traces` configure the distributor's receiver protocols.

+Next, you will:

+1. Create a `custom.yaml` file
+2. Set your storage values, the example above points to the MinIO instance configured by the chart
+3. Set your traces values to configure the receivers on the Tempo distributor
 ### Tempo helm chart values

 ```yaml